-2018 NEW MEXICO ACTORS LAB mEMBERS
+2019 NEW MEXICO ACTORS LAB mEMBERS

-Nicholas Ballas (Ames in Ages of the Moon and director of November) performed in many regional repertory companies before moving to Santa Fe where he worked with the New Mexico Repertory Theatre and Shakespeare in Santa Fe.
+Nicholas Ballas (Co-Artistic Director, Torvald in A DOLL’S HOUSE, PART 2 and director of NO MAN’S LAND) performed in many regional repertory companies before moving to Santa Fe where he worked with the New Mexico Repertory Theatre and Shakespeare in Santa Fe.
 In the ’80s and ’90s he founded and operated the Santa Fe Actors’ Theatre.
 Notable New Mexico appearances include Prospero in The Tempest, Ahab in Mother Road's production of Moby Dick, Dostoevsky in Jewel in the Manuscript, multiple roles in Sylvia with NM Actors Lab, the world premiere of Cascarones at Teatro Paraguas, and Ben in Ironweed’s production of Death of a Salesman.
 He also has numerous film and television credits, including the title role of the indie, The Incredible Voyage of Captain Hook.
-Mr. Ballas holds an MFA from CalArts.
+Mr. Ballas appeared in Ages of the Moon and directed November last year with NMAL.
+He holds an MFA from CalArts.

 Amy Borton (Rehearsal Stage Manager) is a senior in the theatre department at the New Mexico school for the arts where she has participated in many productions as an actor, director, stage manager, and writer.
 Amy has studied theatre since she was eight years old when she acted in her first play at the Santa Fe Playhouse.
 After high school, she plans to study marine biology, but she hopes to always be involved in theatre in some way.

-Barbara Hatch (Producer) is a native New Yorker and holds a BFA from New York University’s Tisch School for the Arts in Theater, a BA in German Literature (NYU), and an MFA in Art History from the Universite de Toulouse in France.
+Barbara Hatch (Director of STOP KISS) is a native New Yorker and holds a BFA from New York University’s Tisch School for the Arts in Theater, a BA in German Literature (NYU), and an MFA in Art History from the Universite de Toulouse in France.
 After nine years in France, she worked with Passage Theatre, the McCarter Theatre (founding member of the Shakespeare Festival with Princeton High School), and Westwind Repertory Theatre, among others.
 After arriving in Santa Fe in 2010, she was Managing Director at Theater Grottesco for five years and has acted in and directed many theatre productions and film.
 Some notable productions: The Madwoman of Chaillot and The 39 Steps (director, Santa Fe Playhouse); Sylvia and The Quality of Life with NMAL; and many more.
 She currently teaches theatre at the New Mexico School for the Arts and is on the board of directors of TheatreSantaFe.org.

-Argos MacCallum (Technical Director/House Manager) has worked with many theatre companies in Santa Fe over the past forty-five years as an actor, director, technician, and administrator.
+Argos MacCallum (Technical Director/Box Office Manager) has worked with many theatre companies in Santa Fe over the past forty-five years as an actor, director, technician, and administrator.
 He is a founding member of Teatro Paraguas, where he currently serves as Executive Director.
 He served on the Board of the Santa Fe Playhouse for nine years and for ten years as the Scene Shop Manager at Greer Garson Theatre.
 He returns for his third year with NMAL.

-Skip Rapoport (Lighting Designer) has been the NMAL lighting designer from our very beginning and designed every NMAL show.
+Skip Rapoport (Resident Lighting Designer) has been the NMAL lighting designer from our very beginning and designed every NMAL show.
 Before coming to Santa Fe, he designed lighting in New York, Los Angeles, and many points in-between: at NY’s American Place Theater and Dance Theater Workshop, L.A.’s Vanguard Theater and Schönberg Hall, and Chicago’s Body Politic Theater.
 His clients have included The Acting Company, Mark Taper Forum’s New Theater for Now, Donald Byrd and the Group, and Nevada Dance Theater.
 In Santa Fe, he has designed for The Lensic, Theaterwork, Theater Grottesco, Ironweed Productions, Teatro Paraguas, and many others.
 Skip is especially proud of his work with NMSA, Santa Fe Prep, and JSIT, working with the next generation of theater artists.

-Jonathan Richards (Weller in The Gin Game) has appeared in a wide range of leading roles on the Santa Fe stage, including NMAL’s first undertaking, Santa Fe ShakeScenes in 2012, then Sylvia in 2014, Proof and Art in 2016, and last year's Heisenberg.
-Film includes Blood: Thinner than Water, Independence Day: Resurgence, and narration of the Oscar-nominated documentary Never Give Up.
+Jonathan Richards (Hirst in NO MAN’S LAND) has appeared in a wide range of leading roles on the Santa Fe stage, including NMAL’s first undertaking, Santa Fe ShakeScenes in 2012, then Sylvia in 2014, Proof and Art in 2016, Heisenberg in 2017, and last year’sThe Gin Game.
+On May 29th of this year, he will direct and appear in Ever the Twain, a fantasy about Mark Twain and William Shakespeare, at the Lensic.
+Film includes Alan Arkin’s Blood: Thinner than Water; Independence Day: Resurgence; and the narration of the Oscar-nominated Never Give Up.
 His TV credits include Breaking Bad and Manhattan.
 Jonathan is a novelist, political cartoonist, and film critic.

 Ben Rountree (Board Operator) is a lighting electrician in Santa Fe.
 He works both in film and theater.
 Most recently working on the TV pilot “life in 3D”.
 He also works at the Lensic Theater, and recently became the co-Technical Director at the Armory for The Arts.
 He studied at the New Mexico School for the Arts.